SilasReinagel/silasreinagel.github.io/static/delivering/C1_no_bullshit.md

 This is true whether you are managing your own projects, or managing a project for a client or employer.
 If you aren't leading proactively with great initiative, then when the project doesn't come to fruition, you will have many feeble complaints about the project when it's over.

-I know, because I have experience both of these outcomes many times in my project management journey.
+I know, because I have experienced both of these outcomes many times in my project management journey.
 I find that I am the most disappointed when one of my projects wasn't completed as successfully as I wanted.

 At every moment in a project, you are expected to be able to have a ready answer for the following questions: